The Stage Theory of Theories

 Quite.
 Theories in science are models.
 The Newtonian model is fine for most purposes but there are occasions when you need the better (but far more unwieldy) model of GR.

 As a chemist, I am very used to the idea of selecting different models for the case at hand.
 That's because chemical systems are complex and untidy, necessitating the use of approximations in order to reduce the variables to a manageable number.
-It is generally the case that models are simplified and idealised representations and, as such, trying to determine whether they can be said to be true or false is a bit naïve.
+It is generally the case that models are simplified and idealised representations and, as such, trying to determine whether they can be said to be true or false is a bit naïve.;)

 P.S.
 I have often found that pointing this out to creationists annoys them a lot.
 Many of their arguments seem to need to assume that theories are true or false in an absolute sense, because it is only then that they are able to ridicule evolution.
 They also seem to think that the way theories change (in fact, er, evolve) is a sign of weakness, probably because in their world of biblical scripture, there is no change or development.
-But that's another subject.
+But that's another subject.:D

-Last edited: Jan 29, 2022
+Last edited:

 I already did.